-How To: Dump a MacOS User's Chrome Passwords with EvilOSX
+How to Dump a MacOS User's Chrome Passwords with EvilOSX

 Barrow's article on Pupy made me wish for a RAT that could target an OS frequently used by gatekeepers at startups, tech companies, and creative firms: macOS.
 Once run, a RAT can do severe damage by dumping a user's stored credentials for many accounts.
 The best loot lives in the Chrome Password cache, and EvilOSX, an OS X RAT, infiltrates macOS and dumps these credentials.